bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 and left position is now minus 1600 pixels over 700 milliseconds using easeInQuad.

 Add this into our script.
 But instead of left 0, we&apos;re moving to leftPosition.
-Which is that minus 1600 pixels, the counter which is four times imageWidth which is 400 that&apos;s 1600, with the minus sign in front of it and with the px that&apos;s going to move that into the correct place.
+Which is that minus 1600 pixels, the counter which is four times <b>imageWidth</b> which is 400 that&apos;s 1600, with the minus sign in front of it and with the px that&apos;s going to move that into the correct place.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->